derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >Now, I understand this graph is just getting started, but it doesn't look good for them 24 hours in:
 >
 >http://www.xtnodes.com

+#### 17 August 2015

+[The *Not Bitcoin XT* spoof node is released.](https://bitcointalk.org/index.php?topic=1154520.0) The purpose of the node is to deceive Bitcoin XT nodes, prevent correct detection of Bitcoin XT adoption, and cause premature forks for anyone trying to support BIP101.

+>This version is indistinguishable from Bitcoin XT 0.11A except that it will not actually hard fork to BIP101, yet appears on the p2p network as Bitcoin XT 0.11A replete with features, yet at a consensus level behaves just like Bitcoin Core 0.11.
+If it is used to mine, it will produce XT block versions without actually supporting >1MB blocks.
+>
+>Running this version and/or mining with XT block versions will make it impossible for the Bitcoin XT network to detect the correct switchover and cause a premature fork of anyone foolish enough to support BIP101 without wide consensus from the technical community.
+>
+>It prevents correct detection of Bitcoin XT adoption in the wild since usage will be known to have been tampered with and thus all statistical data gathered by getnodes can only be considered unreliable.

 #### 19 August 2015